-To create a strong password, you should use a string of characters that mixes numbers, letters (that are both lowercase and uppercase), and special characters.
+To create a strong password, you should use a string of characters that mix numbers, letters (that are both lowercase and uppercase), and special characters.
 It should be a minimum of eight characters, but I hope you don’t mind using even 20 characters.
-The characters should be random, and not follow from words, alphabetically, or from your keyboard layout.
+The characters should be random and not follow words alphabetically or from your keyboard layout.

-Here are a few tips to create a strong password.
+Here are a few tips for creating a strong password:

-Substitute numbers for certain letters e.g. 3 for letter ‘e’, 8 for letter ‘B’ etc.
+Substitute numbers for certain letters, e.g. 3 for the letter ‘e’, 8 for the letter ‘B’ etc.

-randomly throw in some capital letters e.g. transforming ‘iborian’ into ‘iBoriAn.’
+andomly throw in some capital letters, e.g. transforming ‘iborian’ into ‘iBoriAn.’

 Don't forget to add a special character e.g. transform ‘iBoriAn’ into ‘18ori@^’